THE TWILIT TEN:

 The presence of the implicitly Stan “the Man” linked John “the Hangman” Ruth reaffirmed the implicit Disney addressing intent of THE HATEFUL EIGHT, reminding us that Disney bought Marvel in 2009.
 The presence of characters with alliterative names like Daisy Domergue and General Sanford Smithers affirmed that implicit link to Lee and the Marvel Cinematic Universe (MCU), for their alliterative names reminded us of Lee’s fondness for superheroes with alliterative civilian names like Peter Parker and Sue Storm.
 The reappearance of Jackson as Maj.
 Warren reaffirmed the film’s implicit interest in Lee and the MCU, for Jackson played SHIELD Director Sergeant Nicholas “Nick” Fury in the MCU.
 At any rate, how fitting that THE HATEFUL EIGHT ended with the bleeding and dying Mannix and Maj.
 Warren as the only survivors of the blockbuster bloodbath at Minnie’s Haberdashery while the blizzard raged on outside, evoking the sight of a bleeding and snow encrusted wooden Jesus on the cross that opened the film.
 For the scene reminded us that MacReady and Childs-played by Keith David-were the only survivors of the blockbuster extraterrestrial bloodbath at the U.S. scientific research base in Antarctica while a blizzard raged on at the end of THE THING.

-As for Peter Farrelly, he gently but firmly and implicitly reminded Tarantino that there was more to the African-American experience than he acknowledged in his film art by having the rough and ready, uneducated, unworldly, working class and implicitly Tarantino linked Italian-American palooka, Anthony “Tony Lip” Vallelonga-curiously a part of the dread allegorical Zone Wars via his role as a mafioso named Frank in the twilit, allegorical and implicitly Spielberg roasting Landis film INNOCENT BLOOD (1992), and played by Viggo Mortensen-act as bodyguard, chauffeur, manager and contract enforcer for the well educated and worldly classically trained pianist, Doctor Donald “Don” Shirley-played by Mahershala Ali-on an eye opening and transformative tour of the still segregated Sixties South in the twilit, allegorical and CGI free docufeature indie film GREEN BOOK (2018), an implication affirmed by the film’s allusions to DJANGO UNCHAINED, PULP FICTION, RESERVOIR DOGS and THE HATEFUL EIGHT.
+Fittingly, Tarantino was implicitly linked to the constantly talking, obscenity spewing and hyper-violent Wade “Deadpool” Wilson-played by Ryan Reynolds-in the twilit, allegorical and CGI enhanced Tim Miller super satirical animaction film DEADPOOL (2016), released on January 21, 2016, which was quite a relief cuz when i first saw this film I thought Deadpool was implicitly linked to me.
+Not surprisingly, Tarantino was also implicitly linked to Deadpool-played again by Reynolds-in the twilit, allegorical and CGI enhanced Miller super satirical animaction film DEADPOOL 2 (2018), released on May 1, 2018.
+As for Peter Farrelly, he gently but firmly and implicitly reminded Tarantino that there was more to the African-American experience than he acknowledged in his film art by having the rough and ready, uneducated, unworldly, working class and implicitly Tarantino linked Italian-American palooka, Anthony “Tony Lip” Vallelonga-curiously a part of the dread allegorical Zone Wars via his role as a mafioso named Frank in the twilit, allegorical and implicitly Spielberg roasting Landis film INNOCENT BLOOD (1992), and played by Viggo Mortensen-act as bodyguard, chauffeur, manager and contract enforcer for the well educated and worldly classically trained pianist, Doctor Donald “Don” Shirley-played by Mahershala Ali-on an eye opening and transformative tour of the still segregated Sixties South in the twilit, allegorical and CGI free indie docufeature film GREEN BOOK (2018), a film released on September 11, 2018 and whose implicit allegorical intent was affirmed by the film’s allusions to DJANGO UNCHAINED, PULP FICTION, RESERVOIR DOGS and THE HATEFUL EIGHT.

 “They can only hang me once, right?”